2023 CMA OF TEXAS

 I loved music from day one.
 I couldn't afford lessons, so I borrowed an old dented trumpet from my elementary school and taught myself to play.
 As a nerdy, introverted kid with bad skin and frizzy hair, music became my connector to the world and my ticket to college.

 After college, my doctorate in hand, I took off into the world to start a company.
 But several years, several hundred beers, a few good decisions and a whole lot of bad ones later, I picked up my first set of drumsticks and fell headfirst back into the place I belonged.
-I started to learn everything I could about production, mixing, and every instrument I could get my hands on.
+I started to learn everything I could about music, production, and every instrument I could get my hands on.
 I wrote my first song with only one chord (RUNNIN) because that's all I could play on the guitar.
+I filmed and edited my own music video to go along with the tune and proudly posted it on You Tube, only to have a woman immediately comment about my clothes being "too young" for me.
+I was heartbroken at first, questioning my decisions on all of it, and wondering to myself what the hell I was doing trying to get into the music world in my 40s..
+But then something happened that changed my life.
+I decided then and there that if people wanted to judge me, or call me trashy for the clothes I wear, then so be it.
+Trashy Annie it is...and the name was born.

 My songs might be heartbreakingly sad at times, unpolished at times, shiny and pretty at times, and raw and awkward at times.
 But isnt that kinda like life?
 It certainly describes mine anyway.